Actual Effort in Cognitive Tasks

 And visually the fit looks like this:

-Now we have two sets of actual effort in our dataset; we have the original actual effort calculated directly from the 1RM and loads (\(E_{A(ji)}\)) and also and effort calculated from our transformed estimates of ability and difficulty (\(E_{A(ji,IRT)}\)).
+Now we have two sets of actual effort in our dataset; we have the original actual effort calculated directly from the 1RM and loads (

 ## person one_RM item actual_effort theta beta theta_to_raw